Tax system Bonaire

 • Jourainne Wever - jourainne.wever@aw.gt.com - Director Tax

-• Nicole Duyvelshoff - nicole.duyvelshoff@aw.gt.com - Director Tax
+• Lance Henriquez - lance.henriquez@aw.gt.com - Manager Tax

 • Melina Rangel - melina.rangel@aw.gt.com - Manager Tax